Ismailco/First-capstone-project_Conference-page/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio-Microverse
+# Marock Music Festival

-> This is a portfolio project for Microverse curriculum using HTML for the skeleton and CSS, FlexBox for the styling and positioning of the elements on the page. in the future I will use JavaScript to add some animation and functionality.
+> This project was built with a Mobile-first design perspective and it's mobile responsive. for the design, the main technologies in CSS are flexbox and media query.
+The Festival was inspired by the boulevard urban music festival in morocco

 ## Screenshot